How to Set a Formal Dinner Table

 Ready to jump in?
 Click through for the fundamentals and helpful tips on setting a formal dinner table.

 Before the First Course

-Flatware should align with the bottom rim of the charger, a large plate, which will be removed after everyone spreads his napkin on his lap (napkin rings, customary at family meals, may be used as a festive decoration).
+Flatware should align with the bottom rim of the charger, a large plate, which will be removed after everyone spreads his napkin on his lap (napkin rings, often customary at family meals, may be used as a festive decoration).
 The water glass stands above the dinner knife, white wine to its right, and red wine top center.